CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

     <details>
         <summary>Click here to find out more</summary>
-        <p>When a new ProcessForce database is created by using Copy Express, or with the option Copy User-Defined Fields and Tables/Copy User-Defined Objects in the Create New Company wizard, the SAP Business One mechanism does not set a proper value for EditType fields in Processforce structures (it is set to NULL).
-It is a result of an SAP Business One bug: new fields with DateTime type are not properly created in a new database.</p>
+        <p>When a new ProcessForce database is created using Copy Express or the Copy User-Defined Fields and Tables/Copy User-Defined Objects option in the Create New Company wizard, SAP Business One does not properly assign values to the EditType fields in ProcessForce structures, leaving them as NULL.
+This issue arises due to an SAP Business One bug where newly created DateTime fields are not correctly initialized in the new database.</p>
     </details>

-    To avoid this situation, you can create a new database, install ProcessForce and move the required data through ProcessForce API with [PowerShell scripts](../../../developer-guide/data-import/overview.md).
+    To prevent this issue, create a new database, install ProcessForce, and transfer the required data using the ProcessForce API with [PowerShell scripts](../../../developer-guide/data-import/overview.md).
 :::

 ### Installation

 :::danger
     Please note that ProcessForce in 10.0 version is provided as a **Lightweight Deployment Extension only**.
 Please use **SAP Business One Extension Manager** to install it.
+    Download installation files for it [here](../../../releases/download.md).
 :::

-Download installation files for it [here](../../../releases/download.md).

-ProcessForce for SAP Business One 10.0 is a lightweight deployment extension.
-As such to install it, log in to your SLD Extension service and import and assign the ProcessForce extension from there.
+ProcessForce is a lightweight deployment extension for SAP Business One 10.0.
+Follow these steps to install it:

 1. You can access it directly by using a default URL `HTTPS://<SERVER_NAME>:40000/ExtensionManager` or by opening it from your SAP Business One client.
 Choose the highlighted option in SAP Business One: